InesBatista28/Linux-Recycle-Bin-Simulation/README.md

 ## Known Issues
 * Interactive prompts (e.g., during restore conflicts) require terminal input.
-* Recursive directory restores may have limited permission compatibility on restricted filesystems.
+* Some permission restore operations may fail on restricted filesystems.
 * Quota checks apply to the configured recycle bin only (~/.recycle_bin/), not system-wide.
 * Preview only supports plain text content for readability and safety.